• Skip to primary navigation

 Giant Blueberry Cream Scone

-Bake a delicious blueberry scone in your crockpot and fill it with whipped cream and fruit
+Bake a delicious large blueberry scone in your slow cooker, filled with whipped cream and blueberries.
+So indulgent!

 Print Pin Rate Save Saved!